react-native-device-info/react-native-device-info/README.md

 Note that many APIs are platform-specific.
 If there is no implementation for a platform, then the "default" return values you will receive are 'unknown' for string, '-1' for number, and 'false' for boolean.
 Arrays and Objects will be empty ('[]' and '{}' respectively).

 Every API returns a Promise but also has a corresponding API with 'Sync' on the end that operates synchronously.
-For example, you may prefer to call 'getCameraPresenceSync()' during your app bootstrap to avoid async calls during the first parts of app startup.
+For example, you may prefer to call 'isCameraPresentSync()' during your app bootstrap to avoid async calls during the first parts of app startup.

 | Method                                                            | Return Type         | iOS | Android | Windows |
 | ----------------------------------------------------------------- | ------------------- | :-: | :-----: | :-----: |